By Stephen Rodgers, LCSW EMDRIA Approved Consultant

 Do you treat panic attacks?

 Yes.
 Panic attacks are one of the most common anxiety presentations we see in men.
-Many men land here after the ER ruled out a heart attack and they were left without a clear next step.
-CBT, EMDR, and breath retraining tools shrink panic frequency and intensity faster than most men expect.
+Many men come to us after the ER ruled out a heart attack and they were left without a clear next step.
+CBT, EMDR when appropriate, and breath retraining tools can reduce panic frequency, intensity, and fear of the next episode.

 Call (720) 295-4233 if you have had one and want a plan.